SamuelSwartzberg/flashcardifying_text_temp/inf.md

 In markdown ⟮Lists items⟯ are each ⟮started by⟯ ⟮one or more symbols⟯, while lists themselves are delimited by nothing more than any block-level item..
-⟮ordered list items⟯ are started by ⟮‹n›. (e.g. 1. or 7.⟯). it does not matter ⟮with which digit you number list items with (e.g. even if you do `21. foo\n2. bar)`⟯&nbsp;they will ⟮always start one and go from there (or whatever you then change it to via css⟯).
+⟮ordered list items⟯ are started by ⟮‹n›. (e.g. 1. or 7.⟯). it does not matter ⟮with which digit you number list items with (e.g. even if you do `21. foo\n2. bar)`⟯ they will ⟮always start one and go from there (or whatever you then change it to via css⟯).
 ⟮unordered list items⟯ are started by ⟮-⟯, ⟮*⟯ or ⟮+⟯, which can be ⟮mixed and matched⟯.

 ##### containers